akpante3/country-search/README.md

 # Search Country 🙂

-Mini project: Testing UI search experience
+- Mini project: Testing UX search experience

-I used the rest countries https://restcountries.com/#api-endpoints-v3-all for this
+- I used the rest countries https://restcountries.com/ for this